-Roskette is pronounced as ros-ke-tee.
-This is a very popular Guam cookie made with plenty of cornstarch.
-It is traditionally shaped into a coil.
+Roskette is pronounced ros-ke-tee.
+This is a very popular Guam cookie made with cornstarch and heavy cream.
+It is traditionally shaped into a coil or overlapped oval.

 Ties to the world:

 Similarities – name, cornstarch, coil or ring-shaped cookies

 Guamanian - roskette, rosketti